manuella/submissionScriptCSC261/README.md

 submissionScriptCSC261
 ======================

 A script in developement for formatting purposes

+Disclaimer: This script has been tested, but only briefly.
+Please back up your work in a different directory before using.
+In particular, see the last few lines of this readme.

 Usage This is specifically built for Grinnell CSC261 Artifical Intelligence.
 I am generally absent-minded, so I tried stream-lining the submission process.